Kensington School (Barcelona)

 About Kensington School (Barcelona)

 The school was first set up by Cambridge University graduate Edward Paul Giles in 1966, making it one of the oldest British curriculum schools in Spain.
-With the aim of providing a British education for the people of Barcelona, the school began to prepare a group of secondary level pupils for O Levels (now GCSEs) and A Levels of the GCE.
+With the aim of providing a British education for the people of Barcelona, the school began to prepare a group of secondary level pupils for GCSE and A Level.
 After a few changes of location, Queen Elizabeth II opened the current building in 1988.

 Values and Vision